Loading...

 Portion Control

-Limit the amount of Bombay mix you consume in one sitting to reduce the overall impact on your blood sugar levels.
+Limit the amount of Bombay mix you consume in one sitting to minimize its impact on your blood sugar levels.

 Pair with Protein